apache/incubator-kie-kogito-runtimes/README.md

         * Note on note: GWT i18n properties files override that and must be in `UTF-8` as specified by the GWT contract.

+* Recommended: import our code style

+    * If you don't do this, you need to set the number of spaces correctly manually.

+    * Use the one from `droolsjbpm-build-bootstrap/ide-configuration`

 * Set the correct number of spaces when pressing tab:

     * Warning: If you imported the `eclipse-formatter.xml` file, you don't need to set it for Java, but you do need to set it for XML anyway!